Thermonuclear weapon: Primary and secondary stages

+Interstage

 Separating the secondary from the primary is the interstage.
 The fissioning primary produces four types of energy: 1) expanding hot gases from high explosive charges that implode the primary; 2) superheated plasma that was originally the bomb's fissile material and its tamper; 3) the electromagnetic radiation; and 4) the neutrons from the primary's nuclear detonation.
 The interstage is responsible for accurately modulating the transfer of energy from the primary to the secondary.
 It must direct the hot gases, plasma, electromagnetic radiation and neutrons toward the right place at the right time.
 Less than optimal interstage designs have resulted in the secondary failing to work entirely on multiple shots, known as a "fissile fizzle".
 The Castle Koon shot of Operation Castle is a good example; a small flaw allowed the neutron flux from the primary to prematurely begin heating the secondary, weakening the compression enough to prevent any fusion.

 There is very little detailed information in the open literature about the mechanism of the interstage.
 One of the best sources is a simplified diagram of a British thermonuclear weapon similar to the American W80 warhead.
 It was released by Greenpeace in a report titled "Dual Use Nuclear Technology".
 The major components and their arrangement are in the diagram, though details are almost absent; what scattered details it does include likely have intentional omissions or inaccuracies.
-They are labeled "End-cap and Neutron Focus Lens" and "Reflector Wrap"; the former channels neutrons to the / Spark Plug while the latter refers to an X-ray reflector; typically a cylinder made of an X-ray opaque material such as uranium with the primary and secondary at either end.
+They are labeled "End-cap and Neutron Focus Lens" and "Reflector Wrap"; the former channels neutrons to the / spark plug while the latter refers to an X-ray reflector; typically a cylinder made of an X-ray opaque material such as uranium with the primary and secondary at either end.
 It does not reflect like a mirror; instead, it gets heated to a high temperature by the X-ray flux from the primary, then it emits more evenly spread X-rays that travel to the secondary, causing what is known as radiation implosion.
 In Ivy Mike, gold was used as a coating over the uranium to enhance the blackbody effect.

 Next comes the "Reflector/Neutron Gun Carriage".
 The reflector seals the gap between the Neutron Focus Lens (in the center) and the outer casing near the primary.
 It separates the primary from the secondary and performs the same function as the previous reflector.
 There are about six neutron guns (seen here from Sandia National Laboratories) each protruding through the outer edge of the reflector with one end in each section; all are clamped to the carriage and arranged more or less evenly around the casing's circumference.
 The neutron guns are tilted so the neutron emitting end of each gun end is pointed towards the central axis of the bomb.
-Neutrons from each neutron gun pass through and are focused by the neutron focus lens towards the centre of primary in order to boost the initial fissioning of the plutonium.
+Neutrons from each neutron gun pass through and are focused by the neutron focus lens towards the center of primary in order to boost the initial fissioning of the plutonium.
 A "polystyrene Polarizer/Plasma Source" is also shown (see below).